 Join Jennifer DiSanza, JD, AFC® from nonprofit AccessLex Institute as she discusses the financial actions you can take as you prepare for and transition to life after law school.
-The Virtual Office Hours series connects you with experts to help you thrive as law student and prepare for
+The Virtual Office Hours series connects you with experts to help you thrive as a law student and prepare

 Jacquie Carroll, Ed.D., AFC® from nonprofit AccessLex Institute walks through how to develop financial resiliency – an important skill for navigating uncertain times.
-The Virtual Office Hours series connects you with experts to help you thrive as law student and prepare for life
+The Virtual Office Hours series connects you with experts to help you thrive as a law student and prepare for

 How does your true spending compare with your spending plan?
 Will you have a paid internship?
 Summer associate position?
 Taking the bar exam?
 Get tips to "stay on track" and prepare for the summer ahead.
 This Virtual Office Hour Session is with Jennifer DiSanza.

 Filing taxes as a student comes with a unique set of challenges.
 We’re here to help!
 This Virtual Office Hours session is with Ashley Norwood-Struppa, AFC®.
 Ashley is a Regional Manager of the Northeast at the AccessLex Center for Education and Financial Capability.

 Managing real-life expenses and trying to save for your long-term financial goals are difficult tasks for most people, not just law students.
 The ABA and AcceessLex are here to help!
 Get for tips on creating a financial plan that will get you

 When it comes to investments, there is a lot to think about—especially, while managing the stressors and workload of law school.
 Having a good understanding of investment funds and approaches is essential to investing with confidence and planning for life beyond law school.
 The Law